AmarisAI/incubator-superset/docs/tutorial.rst

 ------------------

-Now that you’ve configured a database, you’ll need to add specific tables to Superset that you’d like to query.
+Now that you’ve configured a database, you’ll need to add specific tables to Amarisset that you’d like to query.

 Under the **Sources** menu, select the *Tables* option: